gurpreetsinghmatharoo/tic-net-toe/README.md

 		<li>From a windows pc command prompt, run: `netstat -an | findstr 5000`
 	</ul>
 <li>You may need to open up a port on your firewall to allow other computers to connect.
+<li>Some code was added to determine the server local ip.
+See
+<a href="https://github.com/mkinney/GetLanIP/tree/master/libs">this repo</a>
+ for more info.
 </ul>